hurairamuzammal/NLP_A02_Transformer_from_Scratch_Using_Pytorch/README.md

 - Lower **Temperature** (0.5-0.8) for more focused responses
 - Adjust **Repetition Penalty** (1.2-1.5) to reduce repetitive text
 - Use **Beam Search** (beam width 3-5) for more balanced outputs

-## Troubleshooting

-If you encounter any issues:
-1. Ensure all model files are in the `Model/` directory
-2. Check that the file paths in `model_config.json` are correct
-3. Verify that PyTorch is installed correctly
-4. Make sure you have sufficient memory (model requires ~500MB)

-## System Requirements

-- Python 3.8+
-- 2GB+ RAM
-- GPU optional (CPU works fine for inference)

----

 Built with ❤️ using PyTorch and Streamlit